BarbaraNiedermeier/genode-AdmCtrl/README.md

 # genode-AdmCtrl

-Admission Control for the Genode OS Framework
+Formerly admission control for the Genode OS Framework, now containing the OC-based controller for task scheduling optimization.